 Generally speaking, Zentyal is meant to be installed exclusively on one (real or virtual) machine.
-However, this does not prevent you from installing other applications, that are not managed through the Zentyal interface.
+However, this does not prevent you from installing other applications, that are not managed through the Zentyal interface, like for example a database engine.
 These applications must be manually installed and configured.

 You can install Zentyal in two different ways: